maxcasas/Final_Engagement/Offensive/README.md

 Now that we are in michaels account we can use commands to find the flag names.
 To find the first flag we used the `find` command.
 - `find . -type f -iname *flag* 2>/dev/null`
 ![flag2](../Images/flag-2.png)
 This command located flag2.txt as well as other places that other flags might be in.
 A hint was presented to me saying that the first flag may be imbedded in a file.
 This prompted me to do a recurssive search in all html files.
-We need to change directories to `/var/www`
-- `grep -RE flag html`
+We need to change directories to `/var/www` then `grep -RE flag html`
 ![flag1](../Images/flag-1.png)
 - We found flag one embeeded in the service.html file.
 For fun I located the flag in the source code of that html page.
 ![flag1-source](../Images/flag1-source.png)